jordanbakersays/LetsPray/README.md

 # Let's Pray

-A free, open-source prayer roster tool for youth ministry leaders.
+A free, open-source prayer tool for youth ministry leaders.
 Built to help your team pray intentionally and consistently for every student and leader in your group.

-**Built by Jordan Baker** — youth pastor at Calvary Baptist Church in Westland, Michigan.
+**Built by Jordan Baker** — youth pastor at Calvary Baptist Church in Canton, Michigan.

 ---

-> 👋 If this tool is useful for your ministry, I'd love it if you checked out my resources on DYM.
+> 👋 If this tool is useful for your ministry, I'd love it if you checked out my resources on Download Youth Ministry.
 Your support helps me keep building free tools like this one.
 >
 > **[Browse my resources at DYM →](https://www.downloadyouthministry.com/contributors/jordan-baker)**
 >
-> If you've used something from DYM, leaving a review goes a long way.
+> If you've used one of my resources from DYM, leaving a review goes a long way.
 Thank you!

 ---